Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Implementation of Impute-then-Regress Pipelines with MICE

-As discussed in Section \ref{ssec:missingpred.generic}, to achieve the best achievable predictive power, Theorem \ref{thm:impute.discrete} requires the imputation rule to be the same on the training set (on which the downstream predictive model is then trained) as on the test set.
-However, many imputation models (especially the best performing ones) do not impute missing values as a simple function of the observed features but rely on an iterative process where, at each iteration, current imputed values are used to train a new imputation model and then updated.
+To achieve the best achievable predictive power, Theorem~\ref{thm:impute.discrete} requires the imputation rule to be the same on the training set (on which the downstream predictive model is then trained) as on the test set.
+However, many imputation models (especially the best performing ones) do not impute missing values as a simple function of the observed features ($\mu(\bm{x}_{2:d})$ in the statement of Theorem~\ref{thm:impute.discrete}) but rely on an iterative process where, at each iteration, current imputed values are used to train a new imputation model and then updated.
 Consequently, in practice, we cannot guarantee that the exact same imputation rule is used in training and testing.

 We consider three implementations of impute-then-regress: \begin{enumerate} \item[(V1)] In the first variant, we simultaneously impute the train and test set, before training the model. \item[(V2)] Secondly, we impute the training set alone, and then impute the test set with the \emph{imputed} training data. \item[(V3)] As a third option, we impute the training set alone and then the test set with the \emph{original} training set. \end{enumerate} Intuitively, (V1) should lead to the most consistent imputation across the training and test set but is not practical for predictive models that are meant to be used in production.
 Indeed, the behavior of the model on the test set should mimic its behavior on future observations, which, by definition, are unavailable (hence should not be used) at any stage of the calibration process.
-(V2) is the variant we compared mean-imputation against in Section \ref{ssec:missingpred.mean}.
+(V2) is the variant we compared mean-imputation against in Section \ref{sec:missingpred.mean}.
 We intuit that (V3) will be less powerful than (V2) because the rules learned for imputing the test set might differ from the ones used for the training set.

-We conduct a regression analysis (Table \ref{tab:itr.regression}), to assess the relative benefit of using (V1) and (V3) over (V2).
-Overall, we observe that no statistically significant difference between the three variants.
-Henceforth, we recommend in practice to use (V2) since it mimics more closely the production pipeline and the theoretical requirements from Theorem \ref{thm:impute.discrete}.
+We conduct a regression analysis (Table~\ref{tab:itr.regression}), to assess the relative benefit of using (V1) and (V3) over (V2).
+On the semi-real and real data instances, we observe that no strong statistically significant difference between the three variants.
+Henceforth, we recommend in practice to use (V2) since it mimics more closely the production pipeline and the theoretical requirements from Theorem~\ref{thm:impute.discrete}.
+However, given the results on synthetic data, we recognize that (V3) might be considered in practice.